ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ![Fault Hierarchy 3](./img/L10%20Fault%20Hierarchy%203.png)

-For more details, see the paper ["Atomic Broadcast: From Simple Message Diffusion to Byzantine Agreement"](./papers/atomic_broadcast.pdf) by Cristian et al
+For more details, see the paper ["Atomic Broadcast: From Simple Message Diffusion to Byzantine Agreement"](./papers/atomic_broadcast.pdf) by Cristian et al.

 Given the fact that we will confine our discussion to systems that use asynchronous communication, such systems cannot give any guarantees about message delivery times; therefore, for the remainder of this course, discussion around fault categories will look more like this: